Apr 28, 2018

 Don shared intriguing observations on how soil-borne disease pathogen populations remain present in the soil constantly and are actually ‘beneficial’ saprophytic fungi until the right environment is present.
 Root diseases are a result of the soil environment, not a result of the presence or absence of the organism.

-This episode is brought to you by AEA - Advancing Eco Agriculture - leading regenerative agriculture since 2006.
+This show is brought to you by AEA, leaders in regenerative agriculture since 2006.

 Episode 4 - Dun Huber - Highlights